WHAT CAN I EXPECT FROM MY CONSULTATION AT CONSORTIUM CHARTERED PHYSIOTHERAPISTS

 Appointment fees vary depending upon the level of experience your physiotherapist has and details of this are provided below.
 For staff biographies please click here.

-Shafeeq Younus & Bart Kliminek: £50.00 for initial appointment and £45.00 for follow ups.
+Shafeeq Younus & Bart Klimek: £50.00 for initial appointment and £45.00 for follow ups.

-Tom Nozedar: £55.00 for initial appointment and £45.00 for follow ups.
+Tom Nozedar & Bart Skrodzki: £55.00 for initial appointment and £45.00 for follow ups.

-Abi Holt, Gary Bradley and : £65.00 for initial appointment and £55.00 for follow ups.
+Abi Davies : £65.00 for initial appointment and £55.00 for follow ups.

-Graham Morgan & Nial Carter, Consultant MSK Physiotherapists and Spinal Specialists: £80.00 for initial appointments and £70.00 for follow ups.
+Graham Morgan & Niall Carter, Consultant MSK Physiotherapists and Spinal Specialists: £80.00 for initial appointments and £70.00 for follow ups.
 Neither accept insurance referrals although we can provide detailed receipts for patients so they can attempt to claim fees back with their policy holder directly.

 Clare Haslam, Consultant Women’s Pelvic Health Physiotherapist, Obstetrics and Gynaecology Specialist: £80.00 for initial appointment and £45.00 for follow ups. £90.00 for Mummy MOT.
 Clare does not accept insurance referrals although we can provide detailed receipts for patients so they can attempt to claim fees back with their policy holder directly